laibaali37405-ai/University-Course-Registration-System/README.md

 ## Technologies Used
 - Modeling Tool:[visual Paradigm]

+## Project Files
+- **Source Model**: The complete UML project is available in the `Uni course management.vpp` file.
+You can open this in [Visual Paradigm](https://www.visual-paradigm.com/) to view or edit the diagrams.

 ### Project Diagrams
 You can download the complete set of 14 UML diagrams here:
 [Download UniReg_Images.zip](UniReg_Images.zip)